About TAMALE MASA SPREADER PATENT and Simple Iron & Wood Products --

 We temporarily closed our manufacturing shop and after a 2 year patent prosecution, we have been granted...
 A Tamale Masa Spreader patent.

 ABOUT THAT PATENT: Tamale Masa Spreader has been granted a patent.
 It is no. 9420802.
 Most search engines will show you the entire patent by doing a search for the patent no. I summarize it here: The invention is for making Mexican Nortenio style tamales.
 It adds some elements of sanitation and convenience and speed to the hand making of tamales.
-I am seeking investors so if you have venture capital and have an interest in making a historical Mayan food and an American staple easier and more efficient and sanitary to make; read on.
+I am seeking investors so if you have venture capital and have an interest in making a historical Mayan food and an American staple easier and more efficient and sanitary to make; contact Dan via the email linked at paragraph 6 below.
 More Tamale info begins at Paragraph #2 below.
 Patent matters are in paragraphs 4 and 5.
 Paragraph 5 explains the benefits of this invention.

 A traditional, tamale making, layout.

 Very little training necessary to use this invention.

 (2) Spending most of my youth on a farm having to make, and knowing how to make things out of Iron and Wood; It was also occasion to learn how to make tamales.
 Was raised making tamales; since about age 8 in 1962.